0x3EF8/QueueLess-PH/README.md

-# QueueLess PH: A Comprehensive Digital Platform for Optimizing Queues and Service Distribution in the Philippines
+# QueueLess PH: A Smart Digital Platform to Optimize Queuing and Service Distribution in the Philippines

 ---